 Bright and broad continuous light

-Supercontinuum sources can overcome the above challenges as they have a high brightness and a broad continuous spectral coverage.
+Supercontinuum sources can overcome the above challenges because they have high brightness and a broad continuous spectral coverage.

-Many years’ experience enables NKT Photonics to offer completely customized and full turnkey supercontinuum calibration solutions to our customers.
-All solutions include fully integrated sources, filters, software, and delivery optics and are based on a field-proven instrument architecture, industrial and scalable production, and backed by a worldwide support network.
+We offer customized and turnkey supercontinuum calibration solutions.
+All include fully integrated sources, filters, software, and delivery optics.
+They are based on a field-proven instrument architecture, industrial and scalable production, and backed by a worldwide support network.